La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Visiting la Ruta de los Cenotes by bus

-• the big regular ADO buses that run every hour/ half an hour (route Cancun – Playa del Carmen or Playa del Carmen- Cancun)
+• The big regular ADO buses that run every hour/ half an hour (route Cancun – Playa del Carmen or Playa del Carmen- Cancun)

 PUERTO MORELOS RUTA DE LOS CENOTES MAP